 Connelly: Connelly, C-O-N-N-E-L-L-Y.

-Hartigan: My first question, when did you first come to Perkins and what were your expectations?
+Hartigan: Thank you.
+My first question, when did you first come to Perkins and what were your expectations?
 What did you expect when you came here?

 Connelly: I came in 1932 and my expectations I don’t know.